jdx/mise/README.md

 Arguments:
   <RUNTIME>
+          Runtime(s) to look up
+          e.g.: ruby@3
-          runtime(s) to look up if "@<PREFIX>" is specified, it will show the latest installed version that matches the prefix otherwise, it will show the current, active installed version
+          if "@<PREFIX>" is specified, it will show the latest installed version that matches the prefix otherwise, it will show the current, active installed version

 Examples:
   # Show the latest installed version of nodejs